‘Trusting in God; Growing in Wisdom’

 Homework

 Homework will be set each Friday and will be due in the following Thursday.
 Please ensure the children's homework books are returned on a Thursday so they can be marked and the children's new homework added.
-Homework will consist of a personalised spelling list in their books and a link to their maths tasks on Education City.
+Homework will consist of a personalised spelling list in their red books and a link to their maths tasks on Education City.
 Please also encourage your child to access the Numbots programme, which really helps to support their basic skills in addition and subtraction.

 Please ensure your child reads at home at least 4 times per week.
 In Birch, we expect the children to be reading aloud to someone at home and for this to be recorded in their Home – School contact books.